Remortgaging guide

 Get ready to remortgage

-There are three checks you should make on your current mortgage deal before you start:
+There are four checks you should make on your current mortgage deal before you start:

 Early repayment charge